gimler/guzzle-docs/tour/using_services.rst

 Get a client from the ServiceBuilder by name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Retrieving clients from a ServiceBuilder is simple.
 Clients are referenced by a customizable name you provide in your services.xml file.
 The ServiceBuilder can also be considered a sort of multiton object-- it will only instantiate a client once and return that client for subsequent retrievals.
 You can get a "throwaway" client (a client that is not persisted by the ServiceBuilder) by passing ``TRUE`` in the second argument of ``ServiceBuilder::get()``.

 Here's an example of retrieving an Unfuddle client from your ServiceBuilder: